chris1111/macOS-Package-HP-Prodesk-600-G1/README.md

 ## Note: Intel HD 4600 not working in macOS Ventura 13, macOS Sonoma 14

-Note: Using the Package for macOS Sonoma 14
-- Rename `config.plist` to `config-Ventura.plist` Rename `config-Sonoma.plist` to `config.plist`

 ## How to download and Build Package ⬇︎
 Note: Using the Package for macOS Sonoma 14
 - Rename `config.plist` to `config-Ventura.plist` Rename `config-Sonoma.plist` to `config.plist`